datacite/metadata-reports/preprints/index.md

 ![](figure/datacite_preprints_OSF_plot.png)<!-- -->

-The large peak in December 2017 (also observed in the overall figure) is almost completely attributable to OSF.
+The large peak in December 2017 observed in the overall figure is almost completely attributable to OSF.

-*Still to do: plot overall DOIs for OSF (or only for ResourceTypeGeneral:Text) and compare*
+*Still to do: plot overall DOIs for OSF (or only for ResourceTypeGeneral:Text) and compare.*
+*Monthly growth of preprints as reported by OSF?*

 ## ResearchGate